jake-knerr/chess/README.md

 #### Utilities are used to add styles, not override.

-Since utilities only use a single class selector, their specificity will not be enough to override conflicts in components.
+Since utilities only use a single class selector, their specificity may not be enough to override conflicts in components.
 Only use them to add styles that will not conflict with other rules.

 ```html
 <a class="btn _red">Click Me</a>